-- Sources: Based on R. Vos "Financial Liberalisation, Growth and Adjustment: Some Lessons in Developing Countries" in S. Griffith-Jones and Z. Drabek, Financial Reform in Central and Eastern Europe, Macmillan, 1995, for developing countries, and BIS, 63rd Annual Report, June 1993, for developed countries. - Note: There may be some problems of comparability, as methods for rescue differ amongst different countries.
+Sources: Based on R. Vos "Financial Liberalisation, Growth and Adjustment: Some Lessons in Developing Countries" in S. Griffith-Jones and Z. Drabek, Financial Reform in Central and Eastern Europe, Macmillan, 1995, for developing countries, and BIS, 63rd Annual Report, June 1993, for developed countries.

+Note: There may be some problems of comparability, as methods for rescue differ amongst different countries.

-again, would bring in the lender of last resort to support securities activities.
-This issue will increase in importance as banks' continue to increase their securities' activities; already over 50% of profits of banks originate in securities' activities.34 Secondly, and more generally, during the 1987 equity market crash, the US Fed acted de facto as lender of last resort to the securities' markets, as when the crisis became serious, it announced that "there will be enough liquidity to cover the surge in trading".
-This allowed for the massive settlements required to take place without problem.35 De facto, the Fed was acting as a lender of last resort for securities.
+cover the surge in trading".
+This allowed for the massive settlements required to take place without problem.34 De facto, the Fed was acting as a lender of last resort for securities.
 This fact shows that issues of systemic risk have also spread to securities' activities.
 Thirdly, and even more broadly, the IMF and the US Treasury acted internationally in early 1995, not only as a lender of last resort by lending to Mexico; also, these institutions acted as a lender of last resort to a recipient country, instead of to a creditor financial institution.
 Thus, the concept of lender of last resort was broadened, in two ways: an international dimension was added, and it was applied to a country rather than to a bank or a financial institution.
 As a result, the issues typically related to a lender of last resort - such as how to avoid moral hazard - both acquired an international dimension and became primarily - though not only - related to countries' economic conduct.
 Furthermore, an additional dimension of complexity was added to the issue of an international lender of last resort because in the 1990's, capital flows are mostly securitised, which seems to tend to make them far more volatile, as they can leave within a day; furthermore, the investors are more anonymous than in the past; as a consequence, negotiations with creditors are either far more difficult or impossible.
 This new situation is in sharp contrast with the previous Mexican debt crisis of the early 1980's, when as the crisis exploded in 1982 the stock of Mexican debt outstanding remained in the country, as the loans had been made on average for around seven years, and the banks could not withdraw there loans; furthermore, in the 1980's the stock of the debt could be rescheduled and "new money" (albeit involuntary one) arranged from the private banks to help service interest.